AutoResearch/autora/README.md

 - **macOS**: Joe Kissell. [*Take Control of the Mac Command Line with Terminal, 3rd Edition*]((https://bruknow.library.brown.edu/permalink/01BU_INST/528fgv/cdi_safari_books_v2_9781947282513)).
 Take Control Books, 2022.
 Chapters *Read Me First* through *Bring the Command Line Into The Real World*.
 - **Linux**: William E. Shotts. [*The Linux Command Line: a Complete Introduction.
 2nd edition.*](https://bruknow.library.brown.edu/permalink/01BU_INST/9mvq88/alma991043239704906966).
 No Starch Press, 2019.
 Parts *I: Learning the Shell* and *II: Configuration and the Environment*.

-To use the AER package you need:
+To use the AutoRA package you need:
 - `python` and packages as specified in the `pyproject.toml` file,
 - `graphviz` for some visualizations.

-To develop the AER package, you also need:
+To develop the AutoRA package, you also need:
 - `git`, the source control tool,
 - `pre-commit` which is used for handling git pre-commit hooks.